sylxforce-dev/GemmaEdge/README.md

 GemmaEdge is a lightweight, sovereignty-focused AI orchestration engine that enables multi-domain reasoning on constrained hardware without cloud dependency, API costs, or external data leakage.

-> **“Advanced AI is not defined by scale, but by how intelligently it adapts to constraints.
-The constraint is not the story.
-The engineering born from it is.”**
+> **“Advanced AI is not defined by scale, but by how intelligently it adapts to constraints.”**

 ---

-## ⚡ The Gemma 4 Good Hackathon Writeup (May 18, 2026)

-### What I Built
-I developed **GemmaEdge**, a sovereign local AI orchestration system powered by **Gemma 4**.
-Built solo in 15 days, the system is engineered as a 6-module specialist reasoning engine that runs entirely on consumer-grade legacy hardware—specifically an NVIDIA GTX 1050 Ti (4GB VRAM) from 2016.
-By treating extreme hardware limitations as a core design requirement, I built a professional reasoning environment that requires zero cloud dependency, no API subscriptions, and ensures absolute data sovereignty.
+## 🚀 Overview

+GemmaEdge is a CPU-aware, VRAM-constrained multi-agent inference system designed for running local LLM workflows on low-end consumer GPUs.

+It focuses on:
+- Modular reasoning specialization
+- CPU-based routing (no GPU overhead)
+- Dynamic VRAM model swapping
+- Fully offline execution

 ---

-## 🏗️ Core Architecture (V1 Ecosystem)
+## 🏗️ Architecture (V1)

-GemmaEdge operates through a modular approach where each specialist handles a specific domain to prevent context contamination.
-In the V1 configuration, the execution is fully optimized for the **Gemma 4 E2B** model running locally under strict 4GB constraints:

 ┌────────────────────────┐